kelvinlegacy/mission23_wiki/Connor’s-Steak-and-Seafood.md

 Remember if you called TELL EVERYONE YOU DID.
 THERE IS SAFETY IN NUMBERS.
 MY CONTACT INFO IS ON CONTACT PAGE!!!
 ***

-Conor’s Steak and Seafood is a fake restaurant that serves death.
+Connor’s Steak and Seafood is a fake restaurant that serves death.
 Conor’s has opened nearly everywhere either of The Servants of the Creator have lived, worked, or visited, and they have had family, friends or colleagues disappear.
 The facade opens up in less than an afternoon.

 Micah’s mother, Patricia Ann Crawley Williams, received a gift certificate there.